goalkeepers

 - reflexes and reaction speed,

-- body balance and footwork.
+- body balance and leg work.

 Mental training